Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Real-World Fine-Tuning and Sim-to-Real Transfer Dynamics

-Following pre-training, we fine-tune SourceNet on a small set of real-world events ($\sim$1,700 training samples) from the Southern California catalog.
+Following PSDR pre-training, we fine-tune Sensoformer on a small set of real-world events ($\sim$1,700 training samples) from the target distribution.

 Figure \ref{fig:finetune_results}a shows the learning curve during fine-tuning.
-Despite the small dataset size, the validation loss decreases steadily and stabilizes, confirming that the invariant features learned during PSDR pre-training effectively prevent overfitting.
+Despite the small dataset size, the validation loss decreases steadily and stabilizes, confirming that the invariant physical features learned during PSDR pre-training act as a strong regularizer against overfitting.
 Figure \ref{fig:finetune_results}b shows the parity plots for real data.
-While there is more scatter compared to the synthetic domain (due to real-world noise and labeling uncertainty), the predictions remain unbiased and linear.
+While there is increased variance compared to the synthetic domain (attributable to real-world noise and manual label uncertainty), the predictions remain robustly unbiased and linear.